akto-api-security/Documentation/api-inventory/how-to/extract-apis-from-source-code-gha.md

-# Extract APIs from source code using Github Action
+# Extract APIs from github hosted source code using our Github Action

 You can extract APIs from your github code repositories using our [Github action](https://github.com/akto-api-security/code-analysis-action).